pkeen/pkeen/README.md

 - 👋 Hi, I’m @pkeen
-- 👀 I’m interested in web development but also musical and artistic programming
+- 👀 I’m interested in web development, building applications with AI and musical and artistic coding.
-- 🌱 I’m currently learning React, Material, Express
+- 🌱 I’m currently learning React, Express, Django, Langchain
-- 💞️ I’m looking to collaborate on interesting musical or artistic projects
+- 💞️ Hit me up if you would like to chat or colloborate on a project
-- 📫 How to reach me pkeen7@gmail.com
+- 📫 How to reach me [https://www.linkedin.com/in/petey-keen/](url)

 <!---
 pkeen/pkeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.